SciEcon/bitcoin_golden_litecoin_silver/README.md

 4. Change the blue rectangle to your project ID

 ### After the first code, before the second code(UTXO_Visualizations):
 Note down the link to the raw file of "altercoinResultUTXOyyyy-mm-dd.csv" and "altercoinResultSTXOyyyy-mm-dd.csv" that saved in a public Github repository.
-If you followed the instruction in the illustrasion, the two files can be found along the path "Github repository-UTXO-altercoin_UTXO".
+If you followed the instruction in the overall illustrasion, the two files can be found along the path "Github repository-UTXO-altercoin_UTXO".
-Click the "Raw" bottom, the webpage will jump to the raw file form, which includes the link to the raw file.
+Click the "Raw" bottom, the webpage will jump to the raw file page.
  <img src="https://github.com/SciEcon/bitcoin_golden_litecoin_silver/blob/main/9461656493843_.pic.jpg" width="1200" height="300"/>

 Change the yellow rectangle to the date to be updated to (form: yyyy-mm-dd)